SirFreddie/fred_metabolism_free/README.md

 - Easy way to configure your consumables.
 - Weather effect on metabolism depending if it is cold or hot.
 - Multiple core effects and Gold ovverpowers.
-- Example of consumables on the Cofig file.
+- Example of consumables on the Config file.
 - Many configs to play with.